-Devon is CEF’s Associate Director and also serves as Editor of the CEF Weekly Eco Briefing.
+Devon is CEF’s Associate Director and also serves as Editor of the CEF Weekly Briefing.
 He received his B.S. in Sustainability with an emphasis in urban dynamics from Arizona State University (ASU) in 2014.
-As a student, he helped manage a cross-functional team to develop ASU’s zero waste strategy for its athletics facilities and achieved 88% waste diversion at on-campus stadiums.
-Devon also served as a project manager and executive board member of “GreenLight Solutions,” an ASU student driven sustainability consultancy that works with small businesses to develop long-term sustainability strategies.
+As a student, he helped manage a cross-functional team to develop ASU’s zero waste strategy for its athletics facilities, which achieved 88% waste diversion at on-campus stadiums.
+Devon also served as a project manager and executive board member of “GreenLight Solutions,” an ASU student-driven sustainability consultancy that works with small businesses to develop sustainability strategies.
 In addition, he held the role of operations analyst at SHFT, a lifestyle platform founded by actor Adrian Grenier to convey a more sustainable approach to the way we live through film, design, art, and food.

 Christine brings over two decades of experience in managing meetings, events and large-scale productions for major corporations as the founder of Encore Productions.
 She works meticulously to incorporate the highest standards in green meeting design and practices at all CEF events.
 For logistical information relating to CEF events, including travel and accommodations for the annual meeting, please contact Christine directly.